Beyond-visual-range missile: History

 Early air-to-air missiles used semi-active radar homing guidance, that is the missile used the radiation produced by the launching aircraft to guide it to the target.
 The latest generation of BVR missiles use a combination of semi-active and active radar.

 The first such missiles were relatively simple beam riding designs.
 The Sparrow 1 mounted on the US Navy's Skyknight became the first operational BVR missile in 1954.
 These primitive BVR missiles were soon replaced by missiles using semi-active radar homing (SARH).
-This is where the launching aircraft's radar is "locked" onto the target in a single target track (STT) mode, directing a radar energy at the target that the missile seeker can "see" as it reflects off the target.
+This is where the launching aircraft's radar is "locked" onto the target in a single target track (STT) mode, directing radar energy at the target that the missile seeker can "see" as it reflects off the target.
 The radar antenna must "illuminate" the target until impact.
 Missiles like the Raytheon AIM-7 Sparrow and Vympel R-27 (NATO designation AA-10 'Alamo') home in on the reflected radiation, much as a laser-guided bomb homes in on the reflected laser radiation.
 Some of the longest-range missiles in use today still use this technology.

 An AIM-7 variant called Sparrow II was the first attempt at producing a semi-active radar homing missile, however the first air-to-air missile to introduce a terminal active seeker operationally was the AIM-54 Phoenix carried by the F-14 Tomcat, which entered service in 1972.
 This relieved the launch platform of the need to illuminate the target until impact, putting it at risk.
 The Phoenix and its associated Tomcat radar, the AWG-9 was capable of multiple track and launch capability, which was unique to the Tomcat/Phoenix until the advent of AMRAAM in 1991.